pdelong42/bookmarks.html/feeds.md

    ...which is right here.

  - http://www.scottaaronson.com/
    Quantum computing person-who-matters.
+Peter Shor has been known to comment on his blog.
 I've followed his blog on-and-off for a few years.
 He wrote a book on the subject, but I have yet to find-out if it's good.

 Nerd entertainment: